Veronicabrun/Portfolio-1/README.md

 # Veronica's Portfolio

 Welcome to my portfolio!
 Here, you'll find a collection of my work showcasing my skills in web development, design, and more.
+This website show all the three projects I have mad in my first year as a online Front-End Development Student at Noroff.

 ## Portfolio Requirements